 During summer, the City of Toronto monitors and posts beach water quality throughout the week.

 Work out on the water with Oceah Oceah’s SUP yoga

-Take your workouts to the water with stand-up paddleboarding yoga by Oceah Oceah.
+Exercise on Lake Ontario with stand-up paddleboarding (SUP) yoga by Oceah Oceah.
 This Indigenous-owned company is operated by sisters Jenifer, Sharon and Lana whose mission is to connect people of all nations with and to water.

-Classes run 75 minutes and you’ll be taken through a series of sequences, which change from week to week.
-SUP yoga is an excellent way to strengthen your core muscles, improve balance, and best of all, change up your usual workout routine.
+Classes run 75 minutes and you’ll be guided through a series of sequences, which change from week to week.
+SUP yoga is an excellent way to strengthen your core, improve balance, and change up your usual workout routine.

 Cruise Toronto’s inner harbour on a powerboat

-If sitting back and letting someone else do all the work is more your style, then hop on board the Kajama and take a tall ship cruise.
-This traditional 165-ft, three-mast Schooner is an iconic sight to see sailing around the shores of Toronto in the summer.
+If letting someone else do all the work is more your style, hop on board the Kajama for a tall ship cruise.
+This traditional 165-ft, three-mast Schooner is an iconic sight sailing around the shores of Toronto in the summer.

-Departing from the waters by Harbourfront Centre, this 90-minute tour cruises around the Toronto Islands and Lake Ontario.
-You’ll learn about the history of the boat (which has been sailing since 1930!), have the chance to help them raise the sails and witness the firing of a cannon (live out your pirate dreams!).
-There’s also a full menu and licensed bar onboard for purchase so you can enjoy some food and drinks during your sail.
-The Kajama sails multiple times a day and makes for a fun and relaxing way to be out on the water.
+Departing near Harbourfront Centre, this 90-minute tour cruises the Toronto Islands and Lake Ontario.
+You’ll learn about the history of the boat (which has been sailing since 1930), have the chance to help raise the sails and witness the firing of a cannon (live out your pirate dreams!).
+There’s also a full menu and licensed bar onboard, so you can enjoy refreshments alongside those Lake Ontario breezes.

 Looking for more ways to get out and explore the city this summer?
 Check out our summer guide to Toronto.